tf/pageflow-react/docs/guides/creating_page_types/using_page_state.md

 # Using Page State Props

 React components inside pages can be coupled to the preloading or active state of the enclosing page.
-This can be useful to lazy load resource intentive media files or start and stop playback when entering or leaving the page.
+This can be useful to lazily load resource-intensive media files or start and stop playback when entering or leaving the page.

 To access this information inside of a component that is used inside